Justine2403/hsr-etl-pipeline/README.md

 The objective is to design a complete workflow that retrieves raw game data, organizes it into a structured format, and produces meaningful insights such as character summaries and build evaluations.

 # Extraction
-[EnkaNetwork API](https://github.com/EnkaNetwork/API-docs) is used to collect data from the player.
-It fetches player, characters and their builds informations from the Character Showcase using a web API.
+[EnkaNetwork API](https://github.com/EnkaNetwork/API-docs) to extract data from player profiles.
+Data is collected by sending requests to the API, which returns detailed information about:

+- Players: general profile data such as UID, nickname, and level
+- Characters: Characters informations displayed in the Character Showcase
+- Builds: lightcone, relics and stats for each character from the Character Showcase
+-
+This approach allows automated, structured data collection for analysis without manual data entry.